dynatrace-ace/perform2021-vhot-monaco/box/repo/dtu_lab_guide/content/06_exercise_six/index.md

-## Delete
+# Delete configuration

-### Delete Configuration
+In this exercise, we'll use Monaco to delete a specific configuration.

-Configuration which is not needed anymore can also be deleted in an automated fashion.
-Upon a successful deployment, Monaco looks for a delete.yaml file located in the project's root folder and deletes all specified configurations.
-In delete.yaml you have to specify to be deleted configurations by `name` (not id).
+Configurations which aren't needed anymore can also be deleted in an automated fashion.
+Upon a successful deployment, Monaco looks for a delete file located in the project's root folder and deletes all specified configurations.
+In this file named `delete.yaml`, you must specify configurations you like to delete by `name` (not ID).

-Here is one example of `delete.yaml` with multiple configurations:
+Here's one example of `delete.yaml` with multiple configurations:

 ```yaml
 delete: